 Does my business even need bookkeeping?

 A: Even the simplest businesses benefit from a good bookkeeper.
 We recommend that when a business owner is planning their business, they include bookkeeping and accounting fees right away in their projected monthly expenses.

 A good bookkeeper will help you sleep at night, knowing that you have an expert on your team.
 They will also save you money in the long run - catch-up bookkeeping is more expensive than monthly bookkeeping!

 How much will it cost?

 A: It depends on what you want out of the experience.

 If you are a regular monthly client, your bookkeeping will likely start around $250/month.

 If you require a bookkeeper weekly, or on-site, then your bookkeeping will likely start around $800/month.

 If you would like daily access to a bookkeeper for your questions and for various bookkeeping tasks, your monthly rates will start around $3200.

-Things that can make your bookkeeping more expensive include payroll, remitting taxes, having multiple bank and credit cards for the business, and using multiple payment processors (i.e. Square, PayPal, Stripe, Moneris/First Data).
+Things that can make your bookkeeping more expensive include payroll, remitting taxes, having multiple bank and credit cards for the business, having online sales, or using multiple payment processors (i.e. Square, PayPal, Stripe, Moneris/First Data).

 Clean up packages start at $1200/year of clean-up and can get expensive, depending on your organization and how many years are needed to catch-up.

 Is there a way to make my bookkeeping cheaper?